Coytesville Line: Service

 A schedule from 1895 shows 17 round trips a day, mostly oriented towards commuter hours.

 Remnants

 North of Fort Lee, not many remnants remain, as the George Washington Bridge Plaza was built on top of the ROW.
 However, in southern Fort Lee, the right-of-way remains intact, as a walking and biking path between Tom Hunter Rd and Riverdale Dr, and as the median of Abbott Blvd south of Riverdale Dr. The power substation at the former Palisades Junction remains intact, on the west side of Abbott Blvd at Warren Av, right on the Fort Lee-Cliffside Park borough line.
-The right-of-way is traceable down a street called Railroad Avenue until Gorge Road, where streetcars started running on the street.
+The right-of-way is traceable down a street called Railroad Avenue until Gorge Road, which was crossed by a bridge, continuing through Borough Hall and Commercial Avenue, just west of Palisade Avenue as far as the Hudson County line.
 In addition to these remnants, Pershing Road in Weehawken, formerly used by the Coytesville Line and other streetcars, still exists, and is now a road for cars.